KCAC Residency: Call for Submissions

 - Community-Based Practices:

-Department Heads of each track may judge your applications based on needs and relevance to their missions for the year.
+Selection: Department Heads will judge applications based on needs and relevance to their yearly missions.

 - Curatorial and research guidance.